 Cyber aware culture

 It is crucial to ensure that the school community understands the significance of digital security and receives training on the common ways cybercriminals act and access school networks.
 This will help bridge any potential gaps in knowledge and streamline the training process.
+Continuous learning is essential in maintaining a cyber-aware culture, ensuring that both teaching and learning can occur in a safe online environment.

 Restrict access to data

-Passwords are a key piece of this puzzle—school and district leaders must educate staff on the importance of creating strong passwords and using multi-factor authentication as a data security policy
+Passwords are a key piece of this puzzle—school and district leaders must educate staff on the importance of creating strong passwords and using multi-factor authentication as a data security policy.

 Plan for data breaches

-Creating a comprehensive incident response plan is similar to preparing a well-practiced emergency drill—it equips security teams to respond swiftly and effectively to data breach attacks, potentially reducing the damage and costs associated with these events.
 The plan should detail the containment, eradication, and recovery phases, providing clear guidelines to mitigate effects, isolate compromised systems, address causes, and restore operations.
 Of course, any incident response plan needs to be tested and updated as threats get increasingly more complex.

 Credential Screening